Why Frog Tongues Are So Sticky

 She and her colleagues spent ages laboriously scraping the saliva from their accumulated frog tongues.
 “It’s highly viscous, so when you scrape, you have to scrape it off the scraper,” says Hu.
 “After half an hour, we got half a milliliter.
 It’s like the world’s most precious material.”

 “Previously, people thought the saliva was just thick and sticky,” says Noel.
 But when she studied it, she found that it’s actually a non-Newtonian fluid—a liquid whose properties change depending on the forces applied to them.
-Ketchup becomes runnier if you shake the bottle.
 Honey goes from solid to liquid when you stir it.
 A mixture of cornstarch and water becomes solid if you hit it.
+Ketchup becomes runnier if you shake the bottle.
 Saliva is like ketchup: Forces makes it less viscous.
 But while human saliva becomes around ten times less viscous if you apply force to it, frog saliva becomes a hundred times less viscous.

 So when a frog tongue strikes an insect, its saliva flows freely and readily seeps into every crack and gap.
 When the tongue slows down and starts retracting, the saliva thickens again into a paste, the equivalent of a closed fist grasping the insect for the journey back.

-“The analysis helps to explain many bizarre observations, like why frogs use the backs of their eyeballs to push prey down their throats,” says Kiisa Nishikawa from Arizona State University.
+“The analysis helps to explain many bizarre observations, like why frogs use the backs of their eyeballs to push prey down their throats,” says Kiisa Nishikawa from Northern Arizona University.
 When the insect’s in the frog’s mouth, the frog has to get it off its tongue.
 Fortunately, all of its adhesive tricks work best in the perpendicular direction—it may be really hard to pull the insect off, but it’s comparably easy to slide it off.
 The frog just needs something to push against the insect—so it uses its eyeballs.
 Twelve years ago, Robert Levine used X-ray videos to show that a frog swallows, it retracts its eyeballs inwards, and uses these to push victims off its tongue.

 Many studies of sticky animals have led to the development of new materials.
 The wall-crawling abilities of geckos inspired the development of powerful dry adhesives.
 The beards of mussels—webs of sticky fibers that anchor them to rocks—inspired a glue that works underwater.
 Worms inspired a better kind of medical tape, and blood-resistant glues that can mend organs without sutures.
 Who knows what frog tongues will lead to?
 “Imagine sutures that you can put on really fast, and then they harden,” says Hu.
 “Or Band-Aids that really would hurt less when you peel them off quickly.”